-What are a few of your best tips or tricks to someone designing a space of their own to add character and interest?
+What are a few of your best tips or tricks for someone designing a space of their own to add character and interest?

 Start with good bones, layer with authentic materials, and remember that less is usually more.
 Don’t be scared to try something new, as long as it is something you love.

 Have you ever had a project that you weren’t sure was ever going to come to fruition?
 How did you work through those challenges?